devleaks/TouchPortal-X-Plane-UDP/README.md

 The above declaration will create a Touch Portal state named `Pressure in hPa` and its value will reflect the value of the `sim/cockpit2/gauges/actuators/barometer_setting_in_hg_pilot` multiplied by 33.6839 and rounded.

-If present, the optional `dataref-rounding` is a parameter that rounds the raw dataref value as it is received.
+If present, the optional `dataref-rounding` is a parameter that rounds the raw dataref value as it is received before it is substitued in the formula.

-It prevents rapidly fluctuating parameters to provoque state value change too frequently.
+It prevents rapidly (and often isignificantly) fluctuating datarefs to provoque too frequent state value change.

 The `type` attribute determine the type of the Touch Portal state value.
-To ease interaction with Touch Portal server, all state values are converted to strings before being set.
+To ease interaction with Touch Portal server, all state values are converted to strings before being set and sent.
 In Touch Portal expression string `"1"` is not equal to number value `1`.

 [All declarations are in the file](https://github.com/devleaks/TouchPortal-X-Plane-UDP/blob/main/docs/states.md)